mukeshmadesia/XENETA_DB_PROJECT/README.md

 ### stage
 * To Transform data and remove error data if found any
 * Used materialization as View for static data - For Error data used Table - For Batch incremental data used Table
+* For Datapoint and Charges - Used Incremental Materialization.

 ### final
 * Aggregated and final count data